Are Language Models Worse than Humans at Following Prompts? It's Complicated: Introduction

 In this paper, we revisit W\&P's assumptions on how humans behave with pathological prompts.
 We use the same experimental design but adapt it for measuring human behaviors.
 In the zero-shot setting, we find that while assumptions\autoref{eq:a1} and\autoref{eq:a3} are consistent with human behaviors,\autoref{eq:a2} is not.

-Additionally, we run a small pilot experiment to measure human behavior in the few-shot setting.
-We observe that in this setting, individual differences are quite pronounced, with different participants responding differently to misleading prompts.
-For example, in post-experiment surveys, some participants report that they adapt their interpretations of the instructions to the few-shot label feedback as they go through the examples, whereas other participants stick to their original interpretation of the instructions regardless of whether they seem to make sense with the examples.
-However, in general, many participants who receive pathological instructions are able to quickly figure out the underlying task and perform well despite the intentionally pathological instructions.

-Thus, overall, our results both support and challenge the conclusions drawn in prior work.
-Our finding that humans, unlike models, are mislead by misleading instructions in a zero-shot setting reinforces the finding that models, in many cases, are too insensitive to instructions.
-However, we also find that some humans, like models, are able to ignore irrelevant instructions in the zero-shot setting and very quickly overcome misleading instructions in the few-shot setting.
-This result is more charitable toward models than the assumptions made in prior work.
-More broadly, our experiments underscore the importance of validating assumptions about human behavior on natural language tasks since, frequently, researchers' intuitions about human behavior do not bear out in practice, and that extra care should be taken in designing a fair comparison between models and humans \cite{pavlick-kwiatkowski-2019-inherent,contenteffect,humansvmachines}.
+Our experiments underscore the importance of validating assumptions about human behavior on natural language tasks since, frequently, researchers' intuitions about human behavior do not bear out in practice, and that extra care should be taken in designing a fair comparison between models and humans \cite{pavlick-kwiatkowski-2019-inherent,contenteffect,humansvmachines}.